Install Thulite manually

 Installation

-CLI tool, you can set up your project yourself by following the guide below.
+If you prefer not to use our automatic create hyas CLI tool, you can set up your project yourself by following the guide below.

 1. Create your directory